Non-compact Riemann surfaces are equilaterally triangulable: Introduction

 \section{Introduction}

 This article considers the following question: which Riemann surfaces can be built from equilateral triangles?
+Among \emph{compact} surfaces, only countably many surfaces can be obtained in this manner.
+These are characterized by Belyi's theorem in terms of algebraic number theory, and have been the subject of intense investigation for over forty years.
+In contrast, we will prove that every non-compact surface can be constructed by gluing together countably many equilateral triangles (see Theorem~\ref{thm:triangulation} below).
+The question was initially motivated by the technique of \emph{quasiconformal folding} recently developed by the first author \cite{BishopFolding}, but our proof is self-contained and introduces several novel ideas and techniques.
+These allow greater control on the surfaces and associated functions constructed, and are required to overcome significant new difficulties that arise.

+A consequence (Corollary~\ref{cor:branchedcover}) of our main result is that every Riemann surface is a branched cover of the Riemann sphere, branched over a finite number of points (this follows from the Riemann--Roch theorem for compact surfaces).
+Our construction also gives rise to new examples of finite-type holomorphic dynamical systems, generalising known examples of maps from elliptic or parabolic surfaces to the sphere (i.e., rational maps on the sphere, and transcendental meromorphic dynamics on the plane or once punctured plane).
+These and other implications are discussed at the end of the introduction.

-More precisely, let $T$ be a closed equilateral triangle.
-Starting from either a finite even number or a countably infinite number of copies of $T$, glue these triangles together by identifying every edge with exactly one edge of another triangle, in such that the way that the identification map on an edge is given by an orientation-reversing symmetry of $T$.
+To state our results formally, let us begin with the definition of a equilateral triangulation of a Riemann surface.
+Let $T$ be a closed Euclidean equilateral triangle.
+Starting from either a finite even number or a countably infinite number of copies of $T$, glue these triangles together by identifying every edge with exactly one edge of another triangle, in such a way that the identification map is the restriction of an orientation-reversing symmetry of $T$.
 Assume furthermore that the resulting space $E$ is connected, and that any vertex is identified with only finitely many other vertices; see Figure~\ref{fig:snowsphere}.
 Then $E$ is an orientable topological surface, which is compact if and only if the number of triangles we started with was finite.
 We say that $E$ is an \emph{equilateral surface}.

 Every equilateral surface comes equipped with a Riemann surface structure: On the interior of a face or of an edge, the complex structure is inherited from $T$.
 It is easy to see that each vertex is conformally a puncture, and therefore the complex structure extends to all of $E$; indeed, local charts can be defined by using appropriate power maps.
-(Recall that each vertex lies on the boundary of some finite number $n$ of faces, which are necessarily arranged cyclically around it.)
+(Recall that every vertex lies on the boundary of some finite number of faces, which are necessarily arranged cyclically around it.)
 We say that a Riemann surface is \emph{equilaterally triangulable} if it is conformally equivalent to an equilateral surface; compare \cite{voevodskiishabat} and Section~\ref{sec:belyibackground}.